Armor & Shields

 Weight: 4 lbs

 Description: Heavy motorcycle or biker jacket made from thick cowhide or similar leather.
-The classic symbol of rebellion in American culture.
+The classic symbol of rebellion in American culture, completely normal to wear in public.
 While not designed as armor, the thick leather can turn aside minor cuts and provide some protection in a fall or scuffle.
-Completely normal to wear in public.
+Common fashion among bikers, rebels, and hunters.

 AC: 12 + Dex modifier